See us on FaceBook - A link is on the bottom of each page!

 A fair and transparent review and appointment process is conducted within Commerce, and the Secretary makes the final decision on all membership and leadership appointments.
 Members are appointed by the Secretary of Commerce to staggered four-year terms.

-ECA OFFICERS & MEMBERS (2022)
+ECA OFFICERS & MEMBERS (2024)

-SKIP NELSON - Chairman
+RICH WILSON - Chairman

-NORM CHANCE - Treasurer
+MAGGIE MINTON - Treasurer

-KEITH COMSTOCK- Secretary
+KEITH COMSTOCK - Corporate Secretary

 International Trade Consultant, Advantage Alaska